We Are World Vision

 Bader, 13, dreams of being a doctor one day.
 Fawaz, 12, wants to be a pilot when he grows up.
 Bader and Fawaz, who had once lost all hope, have dreams like ordinary children now.

 World Vision started operating in Lebanon in 1975 with the onset of the civil war.
-Today we continue to assist Lebanese families and refugee communities through development projects, emergency relief, and advocacy.
+Today, we continue to assist Lebanese families and refugee communities through development projects, emergency relief, and advocacy in four areas (Beirut, Beqaa, North and South of Lebanon).

 The Happiness of Learning